tgsmith61591/clust4j/README.md

 double accuracy = nc.score();
 ```

 Conversely, if we'd like to score an unsupervised algorithm, we have a few options.
-Every `UnsupervisedClassifier` implements a [`silhouetteScore`](https://en.wikipedia.org/wiki/Silhouette_%28clustering%29) method, but also implements a home-grown scoring algorithm called `UnsupervisedIndexAffinity`.
+Every `UnsupervisedClassifier` implements a [`silhouetteScore`](https://en.wikipedia.org/wiki/Silhouette_%28clustering%29) method, but also implements a home-grown scoring algorithm called `INDEX_AFFINITY`.
 This operates based on the following complication:

 ```java
 // our k-means model predicts labels like this: